YannDel/Mammogram_classification/README.md

 ## Project's objective

-Machine Learning real-world application to predict whether a mammogram mass is benign or malignant.
+Predict whether a mammogram mass is benign or malignant.

 ## Data